Akashmk157/ai-leadership-agent/README.md

     - Key risks

-- Generate concise, structured, and fact-based answers
+- Generate concise, structured, and fact-based leadership insights grounded in documents

 The system is built using a Retrieval-Augmented Generation (RAG) pipeline.